-Status: European Court of Human Rights; Awaiting final judgment.
+Status: European Court of Human Rights judgment delivered September 2018.

 In 2013, following Edward Snowden's disclosure of information about major national mass surveillance programmes, the Open Rights Group teamed up with Privacy International, English PEN, and Dr Constanze Kurz, a German computer scientist, to mount a legal challenge against the UK Government’s mass surveillance of the internet.

 In September 2018 The European Court of Human Rights (ECtHR) ruled that the UK’s mass interception programmes have breached the European Convention on Human Rights.

 This page offers a jargon-free overview of this legal challenge.
 For more details, please see this wiki page.